Wednesday, December 31, 2008

 Finally Caught Up with 2008

+It’s so fast to know that we are coming to the end of 2008 -- just like Singapore’s inaugural Formula One Race – before you know it -- the whole place is done up in a jiff and after that, it’s 61 laps down.
 Although this year is supposing to be a “Year of Sabbath”, but I find myself busier than ever.
-Perhaps, that’s why so that we can then practice on learning to rest in the Lord in every circumstance or situation.
-The beginning of the year was good reminding myself to go slow and to spent more time with God, my family and children.
+Perhaps, that’s why so that we can then practice learning to rest in the Lord in every circumstance or situation.
+The beginning of the year was good reminding myself to go slow and to spend more time with God, my family and my children.

 As I began to look back, many moments of joy first began to flow back to me, which is left me a sweet lingering taste.
-Hopefully I try to erase the hurting ones soon.
-There are so many other things I want to give thanks for:
+Hopefully, I try to erase the hurting ones soon.
+There are so many other things I want to give thanks for: The smooth transitioning of Joel and Bryan of moving on to the new childcare, Little Skoolhouse.
+Especially Joel, who used to cry pretty often at the previous school.
+Now he’s Guy Smiley again.

 An over-the-causeway trip to Genting Highlands over CNY.
 It was partially subsidized by a relative, however, we managed to bless her back eventually with some luck at the jackpot during the last hour, when our relatives offered to relieve us from babysitting the kids, while they waited for the tour bus to arrive.